TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-software-nodefault-memory-fragmented.md

 <!--resolutionDetails-->
 ### **Resolution**
-> Our core platform engineers are deploying a solution involving memory partitioning which addresses this rare issue.
+> Our core platform engineers are deploying a solution involving memory partitioning that addresses this rarely occuring issue.
 >
 <!--/resolutionDetails-->